-Roof coverings are timber pitched and slated with zinc hips and both the main roof and outshoot roofs have flat central top sections clad in zinc.
-There are flat lead roofs over bay window projections.
-Additionally, there is a flat fibreglass section in a cut-out part of the front roof face constructed as a balcony for the attic bedsitting room.
+Roof coverings are timber pitched and slated with zinc hips.
+The main roof and outshoot roofs have flat central top sections, recently re-clad in a single ply PVC type membrane over the main part and retaining a zinc covering over the side outshoot.
+There are flat lead roofs over bay window projections and a flat fibreglass section in a cut-out part of the front roof face constructed as a balcony for the attic bedsitting room.

-There is provision for access to eaves voids around the main roof via hatches off the balcony and the attic stair and there is a hatch in the side hall to the roof space over the side outshoot.
+There is provision for access to eaves voids around the main roof via hatches off the balcony, bedsitting room and the attic stair and there is a hatch in the side hall to the roof space over the side outshoot.